elastic/rally/docs/telemetry.rst

     This telemetry device will record a lot of metrics and likely skew your measurement results.

-The node-stats telemetry devices regularly calls the node-stats API and records metrics from the following sections:
+The node-stats telemetry devices regularly calls the `cluster node-stats API <https://www.elastic.co/guide/en/elasticsearch/reference/current/cluster-nodes-stats.html>`_ and records metrics from the following sections:

 * Indices stats (key ``indices`` in the node-stats API)
 * Thread pool stats (key ``jvm.thread_pool`` in the node-stats API)